2019 AIS Prevention Plan Priorities

 #1.
 Prevent new AIS infestations, especially starry stonewort and hybrid watermilfoil.

 - Public Awareness and Education.
-Expand our public awareness and education activities, especially among boaters intending to launch watercraft at Lake Vermilion.
+Expand our public awareness and education activities, with special focus on boaters who may launch watercraft at Lake Vermilion.

 - Regional and Statewide Partnership Development and Sharing.
-Expand significantly our partner recruitment, education and sharing among COLAs, lake associations and local Lake Vermilion stakeholders, including local government units, tribal governments, businesses and civic organizations.
+Exchange information with AIS prevention leaders statewide.
+Build partnerships to share resources among COLAs, lake associations and local Lake Vermilion stakeholders, including local government units, tribal governments, businesses and civic organizations.

 #2.
 Detect any new infestations early, when AIS control options are most effective.